b4b0y4/dappkit/README.md

-# starter-init
+# dappkit

-Initializer that scaffolds a project with a theme switcher, a clean notification system, and Web3 wallet connection.
+Initializer that scaffolds a decentralized application with a connect wallet component, a theme switcher and a clean notification system.

 ## About